Performance Breakdown

 Availability of Parts

-Since the H7 is new, the only place you can buy replacement parts such as the bags and filters would be directly from Roborock.
-Only time will tell if the H7 will gain steam with popularity, so right now, it’s limited.
+Since the H7 is new, the only place to buy replacement parts, such as bags and filters, is directly from Roborock.
+Only time will tell if the H7 will gain popularity, so right now it’s limited.

 Product Specifications